tylertitsworth/5th-age-srd/Classes/Psion.md

 **Attack:** Charisma + Level vs. PD

-**Hit:** The target takes 50 ongoing negative energy damage as its body slowly devolves.
+**Hit:** The target takes 50 ongoing necrotic damage as its body slowly devolves.
 The save against the ongoing damage is a hard save (16+).
 If a target has 100 hit points or fewer left when it fails a save, it becomes primordial ooze, leaving only a puddle of gooey mess.

 **Miss:** --